SermonPress-AI/Wordpress-Sermon-Plugin-Detector-Workflow/README.md

 * Handling edge cases where a website uses multiple or none of the plugin options
 * Automatically fetching custom field and taxonomy information via REST API
 * Generalization to work with more websites (currently just connected to my Wordpress site)

+## 📎 Deepgram Audio File Transcription Workflow
+This n8n workflow obtains an audio file from a given sermon uplaoded to Wordpress, and sends the file to Deepgram to be transciped.
+The last step of the workflow sends the transciption in an email so that it can be reviewed before continuing with the workflow.